I am here to uncover the stories and techniques of the craft of weaving from African Americans both enslaved and free before the Great Migration.

 Karen has been weaving and knitting for eight years.
 She focuses on using natural and organic fibers and materials to design ethnically handcrafted accessories and rugs.
 Karen is researching the patterns, dyeing and weaving techniques and process of enslaved African American weavers before the Great Migration to fiber and textile design.
 From the research she integrates their techniques into her artwork.
 Karen is currently completing a documentary on the history and narratives of African American weavers before the Great Migration.

 Karen is a 4x grantee of the DC Commission on the Arts and Humanities Artist Fellowship for her fiber artwork.
 Baker is a current part of the inaugural cohort for the MFA in Social Practice at Corcoran School of Art and Design, and alumni of the 2020-2021 Vogue Knitting Launchpad Business Incubator Program.
-As a member of Surface Design Association, she serves on the Marketing and Equity, Access, and Integration Committees; and is a member of the National Museum of Women In the Arts; American Craft Council; Costume Society of America, and Nest Co-Op.
+As a Board member of Surface Design Association, she serves on the Marketing and Equity, Access, and Integration Committees; and is a member of the National Museum of Women In the Arts; Textile Society of America, American Craft Council; Craft Industry Alliance, Costume Society of America, and Nest Co-Op.

 - 2021 GWU Research Showcase for Cultural Studies Winner